Ayesha Kapila

 she/her

-I'm a BACP-registered integrative psychotherapist and counsellor, offering in-person therapy in East London (E2) and online across the UK.
+I'm a BACP-registered integrative psychotherapist and counsellor, offering in-person therapy in East London (E2, Bethnal Green) and online across the UK.

 What I help with